 Our forms are available for you to print, fill out by hand, and bring with you to our first appointment.
-Please be sure to print and complete the necessary forms as listed below.
+Please complete the necessary forms as listed below.
 Some of these forms can be lengthy and will take some time to complete.
-This information is very important and helps me get a complete picture of your past history and current situation.
+This information is very important and helps me get a complete picture of your past and current situation.

-Thank you for completing these ahead of time.
+Thank you in advance for completing this step.

 What is the difference between a Counselor and a Psychiatrist?